MALONE Wild Country 96.5 has gone alternative rock? Not quite, as radio officials say the switch was part of an April Fools joke.

 Were telling people we got hacked, Mr. Scott said, adding that the station was called Pirate Radio for the day, which goes along with the whole idea in the radio world of someone taking over a stations frequency.

 He noted that the stations headquarters received 118 phone calls over a four-hour period during which residents gave mixed reviews about the stations switch.
 Some said they were in favor while others wanted their country music back.

-Despite how listeners felt about it, Mr. Scott said the station was set to switch back to country at midnight on Tuesday for those who enjoy waking up to their country music in the morning.
+Regardless of how listeners felt about it, Mr. Scott said the station was set to switch back to country at midnight for those who enjoy waking up to their country music in the morning.

 Other measures went along with the prank, including disabling the stations website for the day and making it so that anyone who has a car radio that displays the name of the station and song playing would see question marks instead.

-Anyone who left a voicemail at the radio station office should beware, however, since some of the recorded reactions may be played on 96.5 throughout the day on Tuesday.
+Anyone who left a voicemail at the radio station office should beware, however, since some of the recorded reactions may be played on 96.5 throughout the day today.

 As for the alternative rock, nothing has been set for Martz Communications to create a station for the genre anytime soon.

 There has been talk of an alternative rock station, Mr. Scott said.